vinifmor/bauh/README.md

 - The configuration file is located at **~/.config/bauh/arch.yml** and it allows the following customizations:
 ```
 optimize: true  # if 'false': disables the auto-compilation improvements
-transitive_checking: true  # if 'false': the dependency checking process will be faster, but the application will ask for a confirmation every time a not installed dependency is detected.
+transitive_checking: true  # this property defines if dependencies of a dependency should be retrieved before the package installation.
+It avoids interruptions, since it will detect all required dependencies before the process begin.
 sync_databases: true # package databases synchronization once a day ( or every device reboot ) before the first package installation / upgrade / downgrade
-pacman_dep_check: false  # this peroperty defines how missing dependencies checking should be performed.
-When 'false' a robust algorithm will be used, otherwise ('true') just a simple pacman check will be performed.
+simple_checking: false  # this property defines how the missing dependencies checking process should be done before installing a package.
+When set to 'false' an algorithm combining pacman's methods and AUR's API is used ( currently slower, but more accurate ), whereas 'false' relies only on pacman's methods ( faster. but currently not always accurate )
 ```
 - Required dependencies:
     - **pacman**